 Originally begun in the early '80s as a Filipino production shot in Los Angeles, Alley Cat went through a total of three directors and wound up being produced and completed under the guidance of Film Ventures International and its head, Edward L. Montoro, who was still reeling from the financial havoc of Great White and its withdrawal thanks to Universal's lawsuit.
 Thanks to a nasty divorce and the troubled production and release of Mutant soon after, Alley Cat (which technically carries a copyright year of 1982 on the actual prints) finally opened in 1984 and would prove to be one of the last Film Ventures releases, with most audiences only discovering it via a VHS release from Vestron.

 As an exploitation film, Alley Cat certainly delivers the goods: an action scene every ten minutes or so (usually with Mani twirling around and kicking various supporting actors), a crowd-pleasing revenge plot, and a truly startling amount of nudity after a misleadingly modest opening 40 minutes or so.
-The quantity of female exposure is actually so heavy you could make a drinking game out of it, including a group prison shower scene worthy of more famous titles like Chained Heat.
-Apart from clearly having no shyness issues, Mani actually makes for a pretty good action heroine; her acting skills are limited, of course, but she's attractive and charismatic enough to keep you completely on her side even when her behavior is more than a little questionable.
+The quantity of exposure is actually so heavy you could make a drinking game out of it, including a group prison shower scene worthy of more famous titles like Chained Heat.
+Mani actually makes for a pretty good action heroine; her acting skills are limited, of course, but she's charismatic enough to keep you completely on her side even when her behavior is more than a little questionable.
 The on-and-off production means the whole project has a pretty cheap, sleazy air, with several scenes feeling like they were shot in whatever Hollywood apartments and empty buildings were handy at the time.
-Then again, who expects a movie like this to be great art?
+Then again, who expects a movie like this to be full of lavish production values?